Learning Adaptive Dexterous Grasping from Single Demonstrations: Method

 Our goal is to leverage human demonstrations to learn natural, human-like grasping strategies at high sample efficiency.
 We achieve this with a trajectory following reward that encourages the policy to stay close to the reference trajectory.
 Since human demonstrations may not perfectly translate to robotic execution due to differences in morphology and kinematics, the robot must balance guidance with exploration.
 To address this, we design a reward scheme that integrates the trajectory following reward with other rewards that measure task progression.

 \textbf{Trajectory following reward.} The reward guides the robot hand toward the pre-grasp stage.
-Existing work \cite{chen2024vividex} enforces state-to-state alignment between the robot trajectory and the reference trajectory, which can be overly restrictive, as human demonstrations may contain suboptimal or infeasible motions.
-Instead, the agent should have the flexibility to reach key states using its own strategy while still leveraging human demonstrations.
-To achieve this, we propose a reward that measures the proximity of robot states and the reference trajectory, inspired by TR$^2$ \cite{tao2023abstract}.
+Existing work \cite{chen2024vividex} enforces state-to-state alignment between the robot trajectory and the reference trajectory, which can be overly restrictive, as human demonstrations may contain suboptimal or infeasible motions. \short{Instead, agents should flexibly reach key states using their own strategies while leveraging demonstrations.} To achieve this, we propose a reward that measures the proximity of robot states and the reference trajectory, inspired by TR$^2$ \cite{tao2023abstract}.
 The reward at time step $t$ is defined as:

 where $k_{\text{max}}(s_t) = \max_{0 \leq k < T} \{ k \mid \text{dist}(s_t, d_k) < \epsilon \},$ tracks the furthest state in the reference trajectory that the policy has matched so far.
 Here, $T$ is the length of the reference trajectory, which may differ from the episode length $H$.
 The function $\text{dist}(s, d)$ measures the distance between state $s$ and a reference state $d$, defined as: